rasvia/FINS-HelpingDoc/Getting Started with Hipergator/File Transfer and Storage.md

    * Your home directory is the first directory you see when you log into HiPerGator.
 It's always found at `~`, `/home/$USER`, or `$HOME` paths.
    * Home Directory contains files important for setting up user shell environment and secure shell connections.
    * __Do not remove__ any .bash* files or the .ssh directory, or you will have problems using your HiPerGator account.
+   * If the home storage is nearly full, use `ncdu` command to scan the home directory, and clean storage as needed.
 * Blue Storage
    * Blue storage is the main high-performance parallel file system.
 This is where all job input/output, or reading and writing files must happen.
    * You should store all the files relating to active projects here and submit jobs from Blue Storage.